zuoc/journal/entries/regrets.md

 I do my best to live life without regrets.
 When I sit down and think of things in my life I regret, I can think of *almost* nothing, which is good!

-There are things I wish I hadn't done though — like build [Maya, Timestamps for Humans](https://github.com/kennethreitz/maya), or [Pipenv](http://docs.pipenv.org/en/latest/).
+There are things I wish I hadn't done though — like build [Maya: Timestamps for Humans](https://github.com/kennethreitz/maya), or [Pipenv](http://docs.pipenv.org/en/latest/).
 This isn't because I regret these libraries/tools, but because they were so much fun to build!

 I want to build them again.